-Course: 402 Credit: 1 Duration: Year Grades: 9-12 Pre-Req: None Fee: None Students will study various genres of literature, including choice books and articles while utilizing note-taking strategies to track literary elements used across all units of study to examine literary elements, make connections, and identify the main idea, key supporting details, and purpose.
+Students will study various genres of literature, including choice books and articles while utilizing note-taking strategies to track literary elements used across all units of study to examine literary elements, make connections, and identify the main idea, key supporting details, and purpose.
 Using the writing process, students will produce creative, expository, and analytical writing.

 Students will also eliminate redundancy while writing for a specific purpose using succinct language and smooth transitions.
 Additionally, students will conduct independent formal and informal research to produce multi-genre projects which will be presented orally, demonstrating sound public speaking skills.

 REQUIREMENTS: Independent reading, personal responsibility and participation in class discussion is expected.
 Formal and informal research projects are required.
+NOTE: This is a NCAA approved course.